 Meet with an advisor in the Undergraduate Academic Advising Center to map out your remaining courses to ensure that you are on track for your intended graduation date.
 This way, there will be no surprises when it comes time to apply for graduation next year.

 We told you that four years would fly by!
 Reflect on your experiences, achievements, and accomplishments over the past years.
 Don't let the excitement of your anticipated graduation derail all that you've accomplished.
 As your undergraduate career winds down, you can start planning for graduation with your academic advisor.

 Update your resume and begin interviewing.
 Begin to finalize your post-graduate plans.
 By senior year, you should have experiences to write about and stories to tell, but do not get lazy and stop adding new experiences.
 It is important to show future employers or future graduate admissions offices that you maintained a good GPA while continuing to be involved throughout your four years.
 Meet with a career advisor to perfect your resume and cover letter.

 The Center for Career Development offers career fair opportunities, so you can meet and speak with potential employers.
 Make sure that you also check out their website for important sessions and information about Career Fest in the fall.

-During first semester of senior year, schedule an appointment for a graduation audit with an advisor in the Undergraduate Academic Advising Center.
-Advisors will review all of your remaining requirements and make sure that you are not missing any credits or classes.
+During first semester of senior year, schedule an appointment for a graduation plan with an advisor in the Undergraduate Academic Advising Center.
+Advisors will help you review your remaining classes and credits.
 It is your responsibility to understand all of your degree requirements, so do not wait until the last minute.